AnimeNL/portal/API.md

 # API Documentation
 The volunteer portal requires a number of API calls in order to work properly.
 They can be provided by any back-end, as long as the returned data matches the specification below.
 Data for all API calls must be returned in JSON.
+Optional fields must be given, but may be set to `null`.

 ### /api/environment
 Returns information about the volunteer portal environment, enabling it to be customized for a